Reviews You Can Rely On

 Ease of Transport

 Full disclosure here: no U-lock is fun to carry around.
 They're heavy and clunky.
-However, some manufacturers, like Kryptonite, include a frame mount with the lock so you can carry it on your bike rather than in your bag.
+However, some manufacturers, such as Kryptonite, include a frame mount with the lock, allowing you to carry it on your bike rather than in your bag.
 The included mount isn't the most straightforward to install, even with the enclosed instructions, but several online videos make installing this mount easy-peasy even on bikes without round tubes.

 The quality of the mount itself is questionable.
 If you're commuting on the smooth pavement (like we did for the first week or so), it offers zero problems.
 Bumpy roads decreased our confidence, but we never lost the lock while in transit.
 It rattled a bit, but nothing substantial.
-As with all U-locks, if you're riding a small bike (< 50cm), chances are you're not going to be able to mount the lock, as the lock could be too big to fit in your frame.
+As with all U-locks, if you're riding a small bike (<50cm), chances are you won't be able to mount the lock, as it may be too large to fit in your frame.

 The bike on the left (above) is a 56 cm frame, and the lock fits easily using the Kryptonite mount that comes with the lock.
-However, mounted to the bike on the right — which is a 52 cm frame size — notice that the lock takes up space where a bottle would typically go.
+However, mounted to the bike on the right, which has a 52 cm frame size, notice that the lock takes up space where a bottle would typically go.
 If you have another option for hydration, it's not the worst thing that could happen.
 Luckily, there are other methods of taking the Kryptolok with you: it can attach to a rack on the back of your bike, or you can easily stow it in a backpack.
 Another option is a third-party U-lock mount.
-But we only recommend buying this extra if you have already tried the Kryptonite frame mount and dislike it — it probably won't be an issue for most folks.
+However, we only recommend purchasing this extra if you have already tried the Kryptonite frame mount and dislike it; it probably won't be an issue for most people.

 kryptonite kryptolok - an aftermarket mount offers a workable solution for mounting u-locks...